What Do Chess Players Write Down? Simple Introduction To Chess Notations

-They write down chess notations to record each move, and it is a requirement in standard chess tournaments.
-So, what are chess notations?
+They write down chess notations to record each move as it’s a requirement in standard chess tournaments.

 Chess notations are a combination of symbols and alphanumeric characters that represent every move made on a chessboard.